microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 ## Other servers

-Alternatively, you can use [Community Server Connectors](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-community-server-connector) from Red Hat to deploy projects to Apache Felix, Tomcat and Karaf in VS Code.
+You can use the [Community Server Connectors](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-community-server-connector) extension from Red Hat to deploy projects to Apache Felix, Tomcat, and Karaf in VS Code.

 The [Server Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-server-connector) extension by Red Hat allows you to start, stop, and deploy to a Red Hat server and runtime products like WildFly, JBoss EAP, Minishift, CDK.